-Difficulties in connecting with the local community are also prominently featured as the third most common issue, with 36.60% of respondents facing this challenge.
+Difficulties in connecting with the local community also feature prominently as the third most common issue, with 36.60% of respondents facing this challenge.
 What's interesting to note is that full-degree students express lower satisfaction levels (32%) with the welcome and orientation events and initiatives provided by the host institution compared to exchange students (46%).
 ESN recognises these events as crucial for fostering integration and community engagement.